 “Destiny, Connor I -”

 “She’s Steven’s friend.
 He said the medicine killed her.”
 Steven?
 Of course Holtz would change their names, he wouldn’t want any tie to him and Darla to exist for them.
 He wondered what Destiny’s new name was.
 Destiny sounded confused like she was just as in the dark as he was and then he remembered she hadn’t been at the hotel so she was probably just now catching up to what was going on like he was.

 He was so confused he didn’t know what to do.
-His babies weren’t babies anymore but they were still unworldly and easily lead astray.
+His babies weren’t babies anymore but they were still unworldly and easily led astray.
 How do you help someone you love who was raised to hate you?

 “You would trust him to do this?
 To be truthful with us and not manipulate us for his own ends?
 He is a monster Anna, you know this.”
 Or maybe he couldn’t do that.
-While Destiny … Anna….
+While Destiny – Anna….
 While his daughter seemed to be willing to give him a chance to prove himself it would seem his son was having none of that.
 Now to see whose will would win out.
 If Holtz had managed to raise them both with old world mannerisms then she would bow to his will, if not then it would be anyone’s guess.

 “I don’t know what he will do, that is why I suggest we give him a chance and find out.”

-“You are wrong we both know exactly what he will do.”
+“You are wrong, we both know exactly what he will do.”

 “You can stay with him if you like, I should have known you would, I am going.
 He’s more your father than mine anyway isn’t he.”
 What the hell did that mean?
-He watched as Destiny’s face fell at that statement all the emotion draining from her face and a mask of indifference he recognized as the armor it was fell into place.
+He watched as Destiny’s face fell at that statement, all the emotion draining from her face and a mask of indifference he recognized as the armor it was slipped into place.
 This was obviously an old argument.

 “I will see you soon brother.”
 Something in her tone made the simple statement seem almost like a threat.
-Connor obviously having read it the same way slowly backed out of the window behind him never taking his eyes off of his sister.
+Connor, obviously having read it the same way, slowly backed out of the window behind him never taking his eyes off of his sister.
 To his mind, and probably his instincts, she was the biggest threat in the room.
 He almost felt insulted.

 “So where do you want to have this conversation and where ever you pick can there be food there.
 I am starving, dimension hopping really takes it out of you.”